nfancy/scflow-workshop2024.github.io/docs/pages/main/session-3.md

 ~/scflow_workshop2024/my_analysis/conf/scflow_analysis.config

 This config file contains the parameters required for each individual step contained in the pipeline.
 Once again, open the file and browse the different parameters, edit to suit your future analyses.

 Now we will look at another config file that will indicate to Nextflow the hardware resources required for each job.
+Copy the contents from the template here: https://github.com/nf-core/scflow/blob/dev/conf/base.config

+Into a file in the following location:
+~/scflow_workshop2024/my_analysis/conf/hardware.config

+This config file is especially important as it will be what nextflow requests from PBS for each individual job (the more memory intensive/lengthy a job is the more hardware/time resources you should allocate it).

 ## Download and organize your resources